michaeldmcqueen/resources.gmt.com-website/_staffing_resources/leadership/index.md

 * Handle crises and conflicts as needed, involving the appropriate staff members as decisions are made
 * Check in daily with the office manager and materials manager to help with any financial issues that arise
 * Complete end of camp paperwork, offering feedback from the camp week, detailing ways the camp experience could improve

+###### Physical Requirements

+* Able to lift objects up to 50 pounds
+* Capable of working (walking, standing, sitting, etc.) for 10-14 hours per day
+* Prepared to work busy camp days with an average of 5-6 hours of sleep per night&nbsp;